RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/IntegrationSTS/ISHSTS/Implementing Vanilla certificate replacement.md

 On the 15th December 2016 the following sequence is executed:

 1. All users sign out.
-1. The current issuer validation configuration is extended with the new issuer certificate with thumbprint `20161201.Thumbprint`.The cmdlet for this step is `Set-ISHIntegrationSTSCertificate`.
 1. The current ISHSTS token signing certificate with thumbprint `20160101.Thumbprint` is replaced with the newer `20160101.Thumbprint` is replaced by the newer `20161201.Thumbprint`.
 The cmdlet for this step is `Set-ISHSTSConfiguration`.
+1. The current issuer validation configuration is extended with the new issuer certificate with thumbprint `20161201.Thumbprint`.The cmdlet for this step is `Set-ISHIntegrationSTSCertificate`.
 1. The current service certificate with thumbprint `20160101.Thumbprint` is replaced with the newer `20161201.Thumbprint`.
 The cmdlet for this step is `Set-ISHAPIWCFServiceCertificate`.
 1. Users sign in.

 This script replaces the existing certificate with the new one.

 CopyCodeBlock(_nopublish\20161215.VanillaCertificateReplacement.ps1)

+Please note that the order of execution between `Set-ISHIntegrationSTSCertificate` and `Set-ISHSTSConfiguration` must not be changed otherwise it might break the deployment.

 ## Remove the old certificate